 But beard oils and hair oils often have a lot of similarities.
 They often contain moisturizing carrier oils such as argan, jojoba, and coconut oils.
 These oils act as a vehicle for essential oils such as cedarwood, eucalyptus, or pine.

 So although the differences are important, the similarities can be used in your favor.
-Hair oil may be too harsh on your facial skin.
+Hair oil may be too harsh on your beard and the facial skin underneath it.
 But beard oil could be great to use on your head hair.

-What I Realized After Using Beard Oil On My Head Hair
+3 Things You Need To Know About Using Beard Oil On Head Hair

 Beard oil is often thicker, and scalp hair is always thinner.
 Using the same amount of beard oil that I do on my beard let to pretty awful results.

 Scalp hair is relatively thin, and so much easier for beard oil to work through than beard hair.
-Having foolishly not anticipated this initially, those five drops led to a lot of excesses.
+Use too much and it could be very obvious.

 Beard products aren’t cheap.
 They aren’t expensive, but they aren’t cheap.